rdswift/picard-docs-restructure/config/options_interface.rst

    When this is enabled, Picard will show a dialog intended for new users when you start the program.
 This displays a warning about the consequences of saving files, along with a suggestion for minimizing the impact until you have confirmed that your configuration produces the expected results.
 It also provides a link to the on-line documentation.

+**Show documentation update checking disabled dialog**

+   When this is enabled, Picard will show a dialog during startup to warn you if the documentation checking on ReadTheDocs is disabled.
+The documentation checking can be enabled or disabled through a setting in the :doc:`options_general` section.

 **Show a quit confirmation dialog for unsaved changes**

    When this is enabled, Picard will show a dialog when you try to quit the program with unsaved files loaded.
 This may help prevent accidentally losing tag changes you've made, but not yet saved.